bcgov/so2-caaqs-indicator/README.md

 The `run_all.R` script can be `source`ed to run it all at once.

-This repository uses `renv` to ensure all required packages and the correct versions of said packages are installed.

 ## Getting Help or Reporting an Issue

 To report bugs/issues/feature requests, please file an [issue](https://github.com/bcgov/so2-caaqs-analysis/issues/).